dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 =======================

-As mentioned in the :doc:`first section  <tutorial>` of this tutorial fenics-adjoint works by overloading parts of fenics so that it may build up an annotation by recording each step of the forward model.
+As mentioned in the :doc:`first section  <tutorial>` of this tutorial fenics-adjoint works by overloading parts of FEniCS so that it may build up an annotation by recording each step of the forward model.
 The list of overloaded functions and objects is found in the :doc:`api <api>`.
+The part of fenics-adjoint that takes care of the fundamental annotation is pyadjoint, which is independent of FEniCS. fenics-adjoint tells pyadjoint how to handle FEniCS types and functions.
-If the forward model uses custom functions rather than the standard fenics functions, fenics-adjoint won't automatically know how to record these steps, therefore we have to tell it how, by overloading the function ourselves.
+If the forward model uses custom functions rather than the standard FEniCS functions, pyadjoint won't know how to record these steps, therefore we have to tell it how, by overloading the functions ourselves.

 ****************
 A Simple Example
 ****************

-Suppose we have a module we want to use with our fenics model, in this example the module will be named :py:data:`normalise` and consist of only one function: :py:data:`normalise(func)`.
+Suppose we have a module we want to use with our FEniCS model, in this example the module will be named :py:data:`normalise` and consist of only one function: :py:data:`normalise(func)`.
 The module looks like this: